 GLP-1 medication stigma often starts with a simple accusation: people are cheating.
 This language turns a medical decision into a public character judgment.
 It also ignores the work involved in appointments, side-effect monitoring, meal planning, activity changes, and long-term follow-up.

 Stigma can also appear as privacy pressure.
-People may feel asked to explain body changes, disclose prescriptions, or defend why they are using medication.
+People may feel asked to explain body changes, disclose prescriptions, or defend why they use medication.
 A person does not owe acquaintances a medical history.
 At the same time, honest discussion with a clinician matters because other medicines, symptoms, and health goals can affect safety.

 Weight bias in healthcare is another concern.
 Some patients report that symptoms are attributed to weight before proper assessment.
 Others feel praised for weight loss even when it results from illness, disordered eating, or distress.
 Bias can reduce trust and make people less likely to return for care.

-Access, Equity, and Off-Label Decisions
+Access, Cost, and Off-Label Decisions

-When supply is constrained, fairness becomes more visible.
+Ozempic ethical issues are often discussed because some diabetes medicines have become closely associated with weight loss in public culture.
+When demand rises quickly, fairness questions become more visible.
 Clinicians and health systems may need to consider labelled indications, severity of health need, alternative options, and continuity of care.
-Patients should not be blamed for asking about options, but the system still has to manage limited resources responsibly.

-Language and Care Habits That Reduce Harm
+Care Habits That Reduce Harm

 - Ask permission: discuss weight only when it serves care.